ronkok/Temml/docs/administration.md

 ### In-Browser, Bulk

-Breaking Change Notice: `renderMathInElement` is now part of `temml.js`.
-No extension is necessary.

 The `renderMathInElement` function is typically used to render all of the math in the text of a running HTML document.
 It searches all of the text in a given element for your chosen delimiters, and renders the math in place.